McAleese History, Family Crest & Coats of Arms

 - Gretta McAleese, aged 5, who landed in America from Glasgow, Scotland, in 1907

-- Jamesina McAleese, aged 29, who emigrated to the United States from Glasgow, Scotland, in 1907
+- Jamesina McAleese, aged 29, who immigrated to the United States from Glasgow, Scotland, in 1907

-- John McAleese, aged 7, who emigrated to America from Glasgow, Scotland, in 1907
+- John McAleese, aged 7, who immigrated to America from Glasgow, Scotland, in 1907

 - Rachel McAleese, aged 45, who settled in America from Tyrone, Ireland, in 1907